hathix/cs50-section/handouts/week4.md

 ## General pset tips

-Make sure your pset passes `style50` and `check50` (i.e. doesn't generate any frowny faces.)
-You can't get full credit on correctness and style unless your code passes these!
+**Make sure your pset passes `style50` and `check50` (i.e. doesn't generate any frowny faces.)
+You can't get full credit on correctness and style unless your code passes these!**

 # Suggestions from last pset

 ## Use descriptive variable names!

-Remember when we were counting coins in greedy.c?
-We had to use several variables, including those to track how much money we had left and how many coins we'd used so far.
-It's important to give variables descriptive names so that your code is easy to read and understand.
+It's important to give your variables descriptive names so your code is easy to read and understand.
+Here are some variable names you could have used in greedy.c:

 Bad name | OK name | Good name
 ---------|---------|----------